Micoderep/PythonMultlayerperc/README.md

 $$sig(x) = \frac{1}{1+e^{-x}}$$

 ![Logistic-curve](https://github.com/user-attachments/assets/b8a898fc-db02-456e-8a20-67abd3664682)
+(The image was found on this website: https://en.wikipedia.org/wiki/Sigmoid_function)

+The sigmoid function is used to provide a smooth differential function that quickly moves between the values 0 and 1 which mimicks the on or offness of neural networks.
+The differential aspect is necessary because for the back propagation algorithm to work the function must be differential.
+The activation function thus does not have to be a sigmoid function, other functions including ReLU are discussed here: https://www.v7labs.com/blog/neural-networks-activation-functions)

 Back propagation is the name of the technique being used to train the neural network:
 Loss function being used is the summed squared loss function, it bascially quantifies the difference between the desired output and the output calculated from passing a set of inputs through your current network.